 General Compute

-Workloads requiring general computing power are typically web applications, web servers, distributed data stores, containerized microservices etc. They do not have any specific computational requirements & are easily run using the default abilities of the cloud.
+Workloads requiring general compute power are typically web applications, distributed data stores, containerized microservices etc. They do not have any specific computational requirements and are easily run leveraging the default capacity of the cloud instances.

 CPU Intensive

-These workloads have specifically high computational requirements.
-These are typically deep learning applications, highly scalable multiplayer gaming apps built to handle quite a number of concurrent user loads, running analytics on big data, 3D modelling, video encoding etc.
+These workloads have high computational requirements.
+These are typically deep learning applications, highly scalable multiplayer gaming apps built to handle quite a number of concurrent users, running big data analytics, 3D modeling, video encoding, etc.

 Memory Intensive